YasserB94/angular-tour-of-heroes/README.md

 #### Find the way Back
 - The location service's `back()` method allows to easely let the user go back to the previous route.
+***
 ### Getting Data from a server
+Right now the tutorial app gets data from a file, this part simulates getting data from a server using HTTP

+#### Enabling HTTP
+- HttpClient is Angular's mechanism for communicating with a remote server over HTTP.
+- Make HttpClient available everywhere in the application in two steps.
+First, add it to the root AppModule by importing it from @angular/common/http;
+- Next, still in the AppModule, add HttpClientModule to the imports array

+#### Simulating the Data server
+By using the In-memory Web API, you won't have to set up a server to learn about HttpClient.
+- ` npm install angular-in-memory-web-api --save`

+#### Heroes and HTTP
+- All HttpClient methods return an RxJS Observable of something.
+- In general, an observable can return more than one value over time.
+An observable from HttpClient always emits a single value and then completes, never to emit again.
+- HttpClient.get() returns the body of the response as an untyped JSON object by default.
+Applying the optional type specifier, `<Hero[]>` , adds TypeScript capabilities, which reduce errors during compile time.

+- Other APIs may bury the data that you want within an object.
+You might have to dig that data out by processing the Observable result with the RxJS map() operator.

+#### Error handling
+Things go wrong, especially when you're getting data from a remote server.
+- To catch errors, you "pipe" the observable result from http.get() through an RxJS catchError() operator.
+- The catchError() operator intercepts an Observable that failed.
+The operator then passes the error to the error handling function.

+#### Update heroes
+Edit a hero's name in the hero detail view.
+As you type, the hero name updates the heading at the top of the page, yet when you click Go back, your changes are lost.

+If you want changes to persist, you must write them back to the server.

+- The HttpClient.put() method takes three parameters:

+    - The URL
+    - The data to update, which is the modified hero in this case Options
+- The heroes web API expects a special header in HTTP save requests.

+#### Adding a Hero
+- It calls HttpClient.post() instead of put()
+- It expects the server to create an id for the new hero, which it returns in the `Observable<Hero>` to the caller

+#### Deleting a hero
+- Although the component delegates hero deletion to the HeroService, it remains responsible for updating its own list of heroes.
+The component's delete() method immediately removes the hero-to-delete from that list, anticipating that the HeroService succeeds on the server.;

+-If you neglect to subscribe(), the service can't send the delete request to the server.
+As a rule, an Observable does nothing until something subscribes.

+#### Chaining by name
+-  chain Observable operators together so you can reduce the number of similar HTTP requests to consume network bandwidth economically.

+- AsyncPipe
+    - The *ngFor repeats hero objects.
+Notice that the *ngFor iterates over a list called heroes$, not heroes.
+The $ is a convention that indicates heroes$ is an Observable, not an array.
+    - Since *ngFor can't do anything with an Observable, use the pipe | character followed by async.
+This identifies Angular's AsyncPipe and subscribes to an Observable automatically so you won't have to do so in the component class.

+- searchTerms RxJS Subject
+    - A Subject is both a source of observable values and an Observable itself.
+You can subscribe to a Subject as you would any Observable.
+    - You can also push values into that Observable by calling its next(value) method as the search() method does.
+- Chaining RxJS operators
+    - Passing a new search term directly to the searchHeroes() after every user keystroke creates excessive HTTP requests, which taxes server resources and burning through data plans.

+    - With the switchMap operator, every qualifying key event can trigger an HttpClient.get() method call.
+Even with a 300 ms pause between requests, you could have many HTTP requests in flight and they may not return in the order sent.
+    - switchMap() preserves the original request order while returning only the observable from the most recent HTTP method call.
+Results from prior calls are canceled and discarded
+        - Canceling a previous searchHeroes() Observable doesn't actually cancel a pending HTTP request.
+Unwanted results are discarded before they reach your application code.
+    - Remember that the component class doesn't subscribe to the heroes$ observable.
+That's the job of the AsyncPipe in the template.